 So now you’re looking at a limp olive green ball of leaves, which is warm to touch but cool enough to knead, much the same as bread.
 If you're not keen in kneading the leaf, then using a sushi mat works well for this to get them nice and even, but you can also roll them in the palms of your hands - working them into narrow tubular shapes and as you do so, this breaks down the chemistry inside the leaf that will give your tea it’s flavour.

-NOTE: The enzymes your causing to react will in turn combine with the waxy outer surface to produce caffeine.
+Note: The enzymes you are causing to react will, in turn, combine with the waxy outer surface to produce caffeine.
 If you want to make caffeine-free tea then remove the wax from the leaf before you start steaming.

-Oxidation is the chemical process that is easiest to observe by looking at a dried tealeaf’s color.
-The greener the leaf, the less oxidized it is.
+Oxidation is the chemical process that is easiest to observe by looking at a dried tealeaf’s colour.
+The greener the leaf, the less oxidised it is.
 Like a cut banana turning brown, the tea leaf turns brown as it oxidizes.

-White and Green teas, are the least oxidized (as apparent in the light and green color of the leaf and infusion).
-Black teas are the most oxidized (as you can see in the dark color of the leaf and deep crimson-brown of the infusion).
+White and Green teas are the least oxidised (as apparent in the light and green colour of the leaf and infusion).
+Black teas are the most oxidised (as you can see in the dark colour of the leaf and deep crimson-brown of the infusion).

 This part of the tea production process can be done in two different ways, Pan Frying or Oven Baking.

-Dry the leaves in a pan by tossing them continuously and checking they don't burn with your hands.
-However, a warm oven would probably suit anyone not practised at such 'hands on' cooking.
+Drying by pan frying: Dry the leaves in a pan by tossing them continuously and checking they don't burn with your hands.
+However, a warm oven would probably suit anyone not practised at such 'hands-on' cooking.

-If using an oven, place the rolled leaves on a baking tray in a preheated oven at 100C for 10-12 minutes and turn them half way through.
+Drying by oven baking: If using an oven, place the rolled leaves on a baking tray in a preheated oven at 100C for 10-12 minutes and turn them halfway through.
 Once again be careful not to burn them, then allow to cool down and dry out a bit further.

 The leaf you have leftover can be stored for the future and will mature in flavour over the coming week or two.
 Place your finished tea in an airing cupboard for another day or two until everything feels crisp, then store in an airtight container and store somewhere that doesn't let the light in.